North Junior High School: A Result Of The 1924 Columbia University Study, Eventually Becomes North Elementary

 It is hoped that in another year it will be possible to procure sufficient funds to erect the rest of the stadium–the seats, dressing rooms and shower baths, Councilman Newman says.

-While some of the work came to fruition, the actual construction of the stadium never took place as an opposing council member opposed the idea in 1936 stating that efforts should be made by the city to claim the County Fairgrounds and seek efforts there.
+While some of the work came to fruition, the actual construction of the stadium never took place as an opposing council member opposed the idea in 1936, stating that the city should make efforts to claim the County Fairgrounds and seek efforts there.

-As Watertown’s population peaked and gradually declined for several decades, North Junior would no longer be needed in the late 1970’s, early 80’s, and the school would be consolidated with the South, now known as Case, Junior High School next to the current Watertown High School on Washington Street which opened in 1949.
+As Watertown’s population peaked and gradually declined for several decades, North Junior was no longer needed in the late 1970s and early 1980s, and the school was consolidated with the South, now known as Case Junior High School, next to the current Watertown High School on Washington Street, which opened in 1949.

-Interested to learn more about the old school of Watertown, N.Y.?
+Interested to learn more about the old schools of Watertown, N.Y.?
 Click here.

 I went to Starbuck elementary for kindergarten (Miss Grant’s class, Miss Dano was the principal, my mother, Genevieve Percy, was her secretary, 54/55).
 First grade through third grade I attended Lansing St school (55-58).
 Miss Dano was principal of Lansing St also.
 Fourth grade through sixth grade was back at Starbuck (58-61).
 Then seventh through 9th grade at North Junior high.
 Mr. Charles Flynn was principal, Mr. Thor Ottersland was vice principal, my mother was secretary.
 My father was president of the Board of Education, Lyle H. Percy.
 61-64.
 Then Watertown High 64-67.